befranz/hshelp/README.md

-# hshelp - Tools for Handshake (hsd install script and others)
+# hshelp - Tools for Handshake

 ## install-all-hsd